qiime2/docs/source/tutorials/longitudinal.rst

 Volatility analysis
 -------------------

 Volatility analysis is a method for assessing how volatile a dependent variable is over time (or a gradient) in one or more groups.
 Whereas LME tests how different factors (e.g., treatment, subject characteristics) impact the trajectory of change in a dependent variable across time (or a gradient), `volatility` examines how variance changes over time (or a gradient), and compares variances between groups at each state, between baseline and each state, and between groups across all states globally.
-Any metadata (including alpha and beta diversity artifacts) or `FeatureTable[RelativeFrequency]` feature can be used as the dependent variable ("metric"). *Note that volatility analysis currently works best for comparing groups that are sampled fairly evenly at each state in the dataset.
-Datasets that contain groups sampled at different states are not supported, and users should either filter out those samples or "bin" them with other groups prior to using this visualizer.*
+Any metadata (including alpha and beta diversity artifacts) or `FeatureTable[RelativeFrequency]` feature can be used as the dependent variable ("metric").
+.. note:: Volatility analysis currently works best for comparing groups that are sampled fairly evenly at each state in the dataset.
+Datasets that contain groups sampled at different states are not supported, and users should either filter out those samples or "bin" them with other groups prior to using this visualizer.

 Here we examine how variance in Shannon diversity changes across time in the ECAM cohort.